Charles Paine, Sr.

 Among the first documented free black families in Deerfield, the Paines moved here in 1786 and stayed until at least 1830.
 Leavitt, Sarah A., The African American Presence in 19th Century Deerfield Single 1786 2063

 Wrentham.
 List of men raised for Continental service, as returned by Maj.
-Metcalf, of Col. Wheelock's regt.; residence, Wrentham; engaged for town of Wrentham; also, list of men mustered by Nathaniel Barber, Muster Master for Suffolk Co., dated Boston, J Massachusetts Soldiers and Sailors in the War of the Revolution Single 1777 1523
+Metcalf, of Col. Wheelock's regt.; residence, Wrentham; engaged for town of Wrentham; also, list of men mustered by Nathaniel Barber, Muster Master for Suffolk Co., dated Boston, J Massachusetts Soldiers and Sailors of the Revolutionary War Single 1777 1523

 Wrentham.
 Return of men raised to serve in the Continental Army from Capt.
 Asa Fairbank's co., known as the South co. in the WestParish of Wrentham, Col. Benjamin Hawes's (4th Suffolk Co.) regt., dated Feb.
-16, 1778; residence, Wrentham; engaged for town Massachusetts Soldiers and Sailors in the War of the Revolution Single 1778 1525
+16, 1778; residence, Wrentham; engaged for town Massachusetts Soldiers and Sailors of the Revolutionary War Single 1778 1525

 Franklin.
 Pay roll for 6 months men belonging to the town of Franklin raised for service in the Continental Army during 1780; marched July 8, 1780; discharged Dec.
 6, 1780; service, 5 mos.
 15 days, including travel (200 miles) home.
-Massachusetts Soldiers and Sailors in the War of the Revolution Single 1780 1526
+Massachusetts Soldiers and Sailors of the Revolutionary War Single 1780 1526

 Franklin.
 List of men raised for the 6 months service and returned by Brig.
 Gen. Paterson as having passed muster in a return datedCamp Totoway, Oct.
 25, 1780.
-Massachusetts Soldiers and Sailors in the War of the Revolution Single 1780 1527
+Massachusetts Soldiers and Sailors of the Revolutionary War Single 1780 1527

 top of page